bahmutov/vue-calculator/blog/README.md

 ## Conclusions

-- adding code instrumentation to Vue projects is simple if the project already is using Babel to transpile code.
-It requires adding `babel-plugin-istanbul` to the list of pipelines; this blog post showed how to instrument the source code during testing.
+- adding code instrumentation to Vue projects is simple if the project is already using Babel to transpile the source code.
+By adding the `babel-plugin-istanbul` to the list of plugins you get the code coverage information under `window.__coverage__` object.
+- you probably want to only instrument the source code while running tests to avoid slowing down the production build
 - end-to-end tests are very effective at covering a lot of code because they exercise the full application.
-- the code coverage reports produced by `@cypress/code-coverage` plugin are a guide to the tests still to write
+- the code coverage reports produced by `@cypress/code-coverage` plugin can guide you in writing tests to ensure all features are tested

+For more information read the [Cypress code coverage guide](https://on.cypress.io/code-coverage) and [@cypress/code-coverage](https://github.com/cypress-io/code-coverage) documentation.